Wednesday, September 30, 2020

 Edward D. Hoch Memorial Golden Derringer for Lifetime Achievement.

-In addition to the May 1 winners announcement, as of 2009, winners also receive physical medals which are usually presented during Bouchercon, the World Mystery Convention.
+The winning short stories are announced on May 1.
+Winners receive medals that are presented during Bouchercon, the World Mystery Convention.
 To donate toward the cost of the medals, contact the Derringer Coordinator.

 With the exceptions of the Society President and Vice President, who have neither authority over the Derringer process nor Derringer eligibility, and the Awards Coordinator and Assistant Coordinator, who have authority over the Derringer process but no Derringer eligibility,

-Members who joined the society by December 31, 2022 may submit eligible stories written by anyone, including themselves
+Members who joined the society no later than December 31, 2024 may submit eligible stories written by anyone, including themselves

 and